Home » Koh Mak » Koh Mak Beaches

 The south and east coast do not have the best of the Koh Mak beaches but they still offer a unique ‘away from it all’ atmosphere.

-Ao Pong Resort provides the bungalows in Ao Nid, while over on the south coast at Laem Chan, accommodation is more traveller orientated at Banana Sunset and Pano Resort.
-Talay Time overlooks Koh Kood in the far south east corner of the island – check out their hillside restaurant too for the views.
+Ao Pong Resort provides the bungalows in Ao Nid, while over on the south coast at Ao Daeng, Naivacha combines glamping tents with more conventional bungalows.
+Head further down to Laem Chan for The Coral (the old Banana Sunset), which has rooms as part of Koh Mak Campus as well as the popular sunset bar/pizza restaurant, Coral Club.
+It’s more of a traveller vibe at Pano Resort whilst Talay Time overlooks Koh Kood in the far south east corner of the island – check out their hillside restaurant too for the views.

-Heading up the east coast, there is a selection of 2 star resorts, such as Buri Huts, Bamboo Hideaway, Corsita, Sea View and Sea Breeze at Ao Baan Lang.
-The upmarket Plubpla Resort has Ao Pai all to itself and the keenly priced boutique resort, Villa Allure (formerly Little Moon) sits on the red sandy beach of Ao Khanoun.
+Heading up the east coast, there is a selection of bungalow operations, such as Buri Huts, Bamboo Hideaway and Sea View, long stay at Corsita or Sea Breeze at Ao Baan Lang.
+The upmarket Plubpla Resort has Ao Pai all to itself and the keenly priced boutique style Villa Allure (formerly Little Moon) sits on the red sandy beach of Ao Khanoun.

 Up in the far north east corner of this coast, the beach at Laem Son remains a beautiful undeveloped spot, with Koh Kradat and its deer (yes, deer, it’s not a typo) lying offshore.